 Treatments for Tooth Nerve Pain

-When the cavity is minor and not affecting the root of the tooth, a filling can heal the tooth and leave you infection-free.
+When the cavity is minor and not affecting the root, a filling can heal the tooth and leave you infection-free.

-In the event that the tooth has reached the point of severe injury to be saved, it will have to be pulled out.
-A dental implant or a bridge may be the way to fill the void.
+If the tooth is too severely damaged to be saved, it will have to be pulled.
+A dental implant or a bridge can then fill the void.

 FAQ: Frequently Asked Questions About Tooth Nerves